-The Overlooked Talent help recruiters manage and measure their organisations' success online.
+The Overlooked Talent helps recruiters manage and measure their organisations' success online.
 Women represent almost half of the UK workplace and increasingly hold influential positions.
 However, evidence from a range of studies suggest our labour market is still failing to make the best use of people’s talents.
 Pay levels for women, while improving, still do not reflect their qualification levels.

 There is a requirement for more understanding of global economic trends, the Overlooked Talent like other generic job boards is in a unique position to help improve employers on workplace representation.

 The government recently consulted on proposals to encourage a more fair and flexible approach at work and tackle the barriers to equal opportunities.
-Gordon Brown Former PM said: When more than half of the graduates are women, it is completely unacceptable that some of our top 100 public companies have not a single woman on their baords.
+Gordon Brown Former PM said: When more than half of the graduates are women, it is completely unacceptable that some of our top 100 public companies have not a single woman on their boards.